 In the first week of school, high school students participate in a two day orientation program.
 During orientation week students review the school's general, conduct, academic, nutritional, care of the environment and community meeting policies.
-Silver Oak High School students have the ability to add to or amend the Family Handbook (with the final approval of the Board) at the beginning of the second semester of each school year, or as necessary during the course of the school year.
+Together with the faculty and staff the Silver Oak High School Student Leadership Committee has the opportunity to add to or amend the Family Handbook (with the final approval of the Board) at the beginning of the second semester of each school year, or as necessary during the course of the school year.